-As part of our ongoing Editor Spotlight Series, we connected with UC Press Senior Editor Maura Roessner to talk about her Criminology, Law, and Society program, and how she spots the right projects and authors.
+As part of our ongoing Editor Spotlight Series, we connected with UC Press Executive Editor Maura Roessner to talk about her Criminology, Law, and Society program, and how she spots the right projects and authors.
 Maura also shares details about how she became an editor and advice for authors who want to reach a wider, public audience.

 Read on and watch the video below to find out more about what Maura is looking for and how to connect.